AndrewMZ6/Instrument_Control/README.md

 # Instrument_Control
-The reposytory contains matlab and octave scripts for remote instrument control with use of SCPI language
+The repository contains matlab and octave scripts for remote instrument control with use of SCPI language